 Comprising 60,000 square feet on 3.8 acres, the library’s spacious quarters include three meeting rooms, a children’s story hour room, children’s craft room, a classroom, a quiet study room, two group study rooms, an adult computer area, a gallery and mezzanine.
 In addition, the Elmont Memorial Library houses a state-of-the-art 6,400 square foot, 430 seat theater, which hosts the Broadhollow Theater at Elmont www.broadhollow.org and other performances.
 Numerous tables with traditional lamps fill the central space of the building, where patrons can be seen daily, evenings and on weekends, reading, studying, researching, computing, and generally enjoying the peaceful environs.
 A magnificent feature of the central space is the photography that circles the area below the ceiling.
 Known as the Foster Meadows Elmont History Wall (Foster Meadows being the original name of this area), enlargements of photos – dating back to the first Elmont schoolhouse in 1865 and including such highlights as a 1920s trolley stop on Hempstead Turnpike, the first firehouse of 1927, first library building of 1936, and the Alva T. Stanforth School in the 1950s – surround patrons with glorious images from the past.

 As has been an important part of its mission for the past 75 years, the Elmont Memorial Library is proud of its place in the community.
-It is a hub for programs spanning the interests of all ages and perspectives, among them feature films; dance; arts and crafts; international music; health programs such Reiki healing, nutrition, and arthritis exercise; art and photo exhibitions; guest speakers and performers; community outreach; book discussions; support groups; bridge; poetry workshops; and a plethora of children’s and young adult programs, just to name a few.
+It is a hub for programs spanning the interests of all ages and perspectives, among them feature films; dance; arts and crafts; international music; health programs such as nutrition workshops and exercise classes; art and photo exhibitions; guest speakers and performers; community outreach; book discussions; support groups; poetry workshops; and a plethora of children’s and young adult programs, just to name a few.
 At the entrance to the building, placed high on the walls bordering either side of the doors, visitors are welcomed with these inscriptions: “This building will forever be a tribute to those brave individuals who selflessly gave their lives to protect our freedom” and “This library is a living memorial, dedicated to the men and women who served in our Armed Forces.”

 Livingstone Young, President